jdemartino78/vibe_coding_a2a_agent/ARCHITECTURAL_DECISIONS.md

 # Backend Architecture Guide

 This document explains the backend architecture of the A2A multi-agent system.
-It covers the codebase structure, core design patterns, state management, and the agent-to-agent communication protocol.
+It is designed as a teaching guide to connect high-level concepts to the specific code that implements them.

 ## Guiding Principle: Separating Logic from Infrastructure